-Some patients don't have to pay these costs.
+Some patients do not have to pay these costs.
 If this is the case for you, the NHS will ask to see proof of your entitlement.
 This could be a prescription prepayment certificate (PPC), benefit award notice, or an exemption certificate.

 It's your responsibility to check whether you're entitled to claim for free treatment or prescriptions.
 Find out if you're entitled to help with health costs.

-Dishonestly claiming that you're exempt from charges is unlawful and denies the NHS vital revenue.
-Regular checks are carried out on treatment and prescriptions that aren't paid for, so you could be asked to provide proof of your exemption at a later date.
+Dishonestly claiming that you do not need to pay NHS charges is unlawful and denies the NHS vital revenue.
+Regular checks are carried out on treatment and prescriptions that are not paid for, so you could be asked to provide proof of your exemption at a later date.

-Patients found to have wrongly claimed to be exempt from charges will have to pay the charge due, plus a penalty charge of up to £100.
+Patients found to have wrongly claimed exemption from charges will have to pay the charge due, and may have to pay a penalty charge of up to £100.
 They may also be prosecuted for an offence that can lead to a criminal record.

 What you should do before making a claim

-You must check that you're entitled to claim an exemption from an NHS charge.
-For more information, read our pages on getting help with health costs.
-If you're entitled, make sure any declarations you make are correct before you sign any of the NHS forms.
+You must check you're entitled to claim an exemption from an NHS charge.
+For more information, see getting help with health costs.
+If you're entitled to an exemption, make sure any declarations you make are correct before signing any of the NHS forms.